 Red cards will only be issued by the Deputy or Head for misdemeanours considered to be most serious.
 Parents will be contacted by phone and invited into school to discuss the matter with either the Head or the Deputy plus the class teacher - unless the Designated Safeguarding Lead suggests that the parents are not notified.
-The Deputy or Headteacher will record the incident on Behaviour Watch.

-RED CARDS AWARDED FOR:-
+RED CARDS AWARDED FOR :-